 Even utensils caught in garbage disposals have been known to make the disposal shake enough to crack a fireclay sink.
 For this reason, Main Line Kitchen Design recommends using cast iron farmhouse sinks and not fireclay.
 Cast iron sinks can chip but can be easily repaired.

 If a fireclay farmhouse sink breaks it is a huge problem.
-Fireclay sinks are custom cut into the sink cabinet with a solid wood or steel cradle supporting the sink underneath.
-All the supports as well as all the plumbing below must be taken out to replace the sink because it sits under hundreds of pounds of immovable countertop.
-And fireclay sinks are never perfectly shaped so the new sink will never fit like the old one.
+Fireclay sinks are custom cut into the sink cabinet.
+Plus, there is a solid wood or steel cradle supporting the sink underneath.
+All the supports as well as all the plumbing below must be taken out to replace the sink.
+All because the sink sits beneath hundreds of pounds of immovable countertop.
+And fireclay sinks are never perfectly shaped so a new sink will never fit like the old one.
 If you can find a contractor willing to perform this complex repair expect his bill to be many times the cost of the expensive new sink.

 There is no denying that these fixtures can be beautiful, and you can see many kitchens with these features on our Houzz page.
 Link Here.